Lumen Maintenance and LED Longevity

 Indeed, an LED will outlast a CFL (Compact Fluorescent Lamp) by up to 5 times.
 And, it will still be going strong long after 20 incandescent bulbs have burned out!

-Yes, even if you have an LED lit for eight hours every day, it can be expected to last for 17.2 years before its lumens fall to an unacceptable level!
+Yes, even having an LED lit for eight hours every day, you can expect it to last for many years before its lumens fall to an unacceptable level!
 This is much longer than any other type of bulb currently on the market, and a feature that will save you money on replacements going forward.

 Why Do LEDs Last So Long?